donhatch/ShephardsPlayApplet/README.md

 Sep 7 2008 Alex Benton's dissertation "Unfolding Polyhedra" http://bentonian.com/Papers/Dissertation/Dissertation.pdf

 Q: I noticed a mistake in one of the papers by benton&orourke-- it claimed to have proved something which isn't true.
+Something about volcano unfoldings?
 What was it?
 Doesn't seem to be any of the ones above, so far.
 Bleah!
 Was it a paper that also said "this proves there's no proof of shephard's conjecture based on a random argument"